 - Uvulopalatopharyngoplasty (UPPP)

 Surgery may be an important step in your treatment, and can sometimes be the only option.
 During your initial examination, Dr. Shah will inform you if surgery is an option that you should consider.
-The downside to surgery is that is the most intense form of treatment, with an expected level of pain and discomfort post-procedure, along with a recovery period.
+The downside to surgery is that it is the most intense form of treatment.
+It includes an expected level of pain and discomfort post-procedure, and a recovery period.
 It’s also the only invasive form of sleep apnea treatment.
 Unfortunately, certain procedures have success rates that can be as low as 30-50%.
-Due to these reasons, and with so many advances in the field of dental sleep medicine, many Ear, Nose, and Throat (ENT) physicians will encourage patients to try Oral Appliance Therapy first, and keeping surgery as a “only if necessary” option.
+Due to these reasons, and with so many advances in the field of dental sleep medicine, many Ear, Nose, and Throat (ENT) physicians will encourage patients to try Oral Appliance Therapy first, and keep surgery as an “only if necessary” option.

-At Spark Sleep Solutions, we follow a “team” approach that has led to our many successes in treatment with our now happy, more-rested patients.
-With our focus on a collaborative approach to most successfully treat your sleep apnea or snoring, we work closely with a collaborating group of physicians and dentists to offer you the most comprehensive treatment available.
-If we feel you may benefit from other therapies, either alone, or in conjunction with your oral appliance, we will refer you to one of our team physicians or to a physician of your choice.
+At Spark Sleep Solutions, we follow a “team” approach that has led to our many successes in treatment with our now happy, more-rested patients throughout San Jose, Los Gatos, San Ramon, and Santa Cruz.
+With our focus on a collaborative approach to most successfully treat your sleep apnea or snoring, we work closely with a group of expert physicians and dentists to offer you the most comprehensive treatment available.
+If we feel that you may benefit from other therapies, either alone, or in conjunction with your oral sleep appliance, we will refer you to one of our team physicians or to a physician of your choice.